yasbik/Static-Webpage-Resume/index.md

 *	Focused on using User-Centered Design (UCD) principles to maximize efficiency and utility while minimizing learnability.
 *	Technology/Software used: HTML/CSS, Bootstrap, JavaScript, ReactJS

+### **[Finding Aurora API](https://github.com/yasbik/Finding-Aurora-API)** - An OpenAPI Specification (OAS) Project
+*	An API that lets users find information about past and future northern lights using different inputs.
+*	Designed and developed an API, maintained with thorough documentation.
+*	Technology / Software used: YAML, Swagger, Markdown

 ---